faern/3dprinter-config/README.md

 # faern's and widar's 3d printer setup

-Hi and welcome to my stash of:
+Hi and welcome to our stash of:
   * Slicer profiles
   * Printer firmware configurations
   * Hardware build logs, tuning benchmark dumps etc.